A-editor/PixabayImageFinder/README.md

 You will also need a Pixabay account and an associated API key (which can be found here after creating an account: https://pixabay.com/api/docs/).

-Once you have cloned the repo, find the ".env_sample" file and rename it to ".env".
+Once you have cloned the repo, find the ".env_sample" file in the project directory and rename it to ".env".
 In this newly renamed file, you will find an "API_KEY" variable which is set equal to a placeholder "YOUR_API_KEY_HERE".
 Replace the placeholder with your Pixabay API KEY and save the change.

 Enter into your cloned directory and run the command